 Common Types of Personal Injuries

 Personal injury claims tend to fall into certain categories.
-Here are some of the most common types of injuries we see at McCoy & Sparks.
+Let’s go over some of the most common types of injuries we see at McCoy & Sparks.
 In many of these cases, the plaintiff’s insurance company did not provide enough money to cover past and future medical expenses, costs associated with permanent disability, and non-economic losses.

 Slip-and-fall accidents are surprisingly common.
-These accidents can be quite painful and traumatic, causing severe injuries such as broken bones, organ damage, and brain injuries.
+These accidents can be quite painful and traumatic, causing injuries such as broken bones, organ damage, and brain injuries.
 If you experienced a a serious injury because of a slip and fall because of the actions of an at-fault party, McCoy & Sparks will fight for maximum legal compensation.

 Companies sometimes manufacture products that are defective or harmful to people.
 If you have been injured by one of these products, an injury attorney can help you sue a company for their failure to provide a safe product.

 Did someone allow their home or business to be unsafe and you were injured?
 Did your landlord ignore a safety issue?
-They may be partially or totally responsible for your injuries, especially if their insurance company does not provide enough coverage to cover your personal injury costs.
+They may be partially or completely responsible for your injuries, especially if their insurance company does not provide enough coverage to cover your personal injury costs.

-When a medical professional harms you, a medical malpractice lawyer helps you investigate what happened and stand up to the medical facility and their team of insurance representatives and lawyers to get the compensation you need.
+When a medical professional harms you, a medical malpractice lawyer helps you investigate what happened.
+Our responsibility is to stand up to the medical facility and its team of insurance representatives and lawyers to get the compensation you need.
 Medical malpractice may also include defective medical devices, medical negligence, and other serious injuries that occurred due to someone else’s negligence at a medical facility.
 Nursing home abuse is a form of medical malpractice, and some cases even overlap with wrongful death lawsuits.

 Insurance companies sometimes deny claims unfairly and unreasonably.
-You don’t need to go to law school because you can hire a personal injury lawyer, you can discuss your legal options and show the insurance company you won’t back down.
+You don’t need to go to law school because you can hire a personal injury lawyer.
+We can discuss your legal options and show the insurance company you won’t back down.

 After the trauma of a dog bite, you can sue the dog’s owner.
-Of course, they may try to pass the blame.
+Of course, they may try to pass the blame or avoid responsibility.
 You’ll need an experienced lawyer who can prove your case and show why you deserve compensation.
 Our law firm handles dog bite cases so that personal injury victims can focus on healing from their injuries.

-How to Pursue Compensation for a Personal Injury
+How to Pursue Compensation for Personal Injury Claims

 As Kentucky Personal Injury Lawyers, we can help you get to the bottom of what happened and place the responsibility where it belongs.
 We’ll handle the legal matters so you can focus on recovering from your injuries.
-We are one of the very few firms across the Commonwealth that has a full time nurse consultant on staff.
-She is great, and will help make sure that the Attorney’s fully understand your injury.
+We are one of the very few firms across the Commonwealth that has a full-time nurse consultant on staff at our law firm.
+She will help ensure that the personal injury attorneys fully understand your injury.
 That understanding enables us to secure larger and more complete settlements for our clients.

 - Help you understand the law and your legal options